 Wellfounded_Recursion = Transitive_Closure + constdefs What does this mean?
 A relation r is well-founded if well-founded (Noetherian) induction based on r is a valid proof scheme465.
 464This file should be contained in your Isabelle distribution.
+Or, if you only have an Isabelle executable, you can find the sources here: In older versions the file used to be called WF.thy.

-In Freiburg it is /usr/local/isabelle/Isabelle/src/HOL/Wellfounded_Recur but in older versions it used to be called /usr/local/isabelle/Isabelle/src/HOL/WF.thy 465 For a moment, forget everything you have ever heard about proofs using induction!
+465 For a moment, forget everything you have ever heard about proofs using induction!
 The definition of wf has the form $$wf(r) \equiv \forall P.\phi(r, P) \rightarrow \forall x.P(x)$$ That is, it says: a relation r is well-founded if a certain scheme φ can be used to show a property P that holds for all x.
-By the fact that this is a constant definition (\Rightarrow p.437) (conservative extension), it is immediately clear that this gives us a correct method of proving $\forall x.P(x)$.
-To prove $\forall x.P(x)$ for some given P, find some r such that Example: Is \emptyset well-founded466?
+By the fact that this is a constant definition (\Rightarrow p.440) (conservative extension), it is immediately clear that this gives us a correct method of proving $\forall x.P(x)$.
+To prove $\forall x.P(x)$ for some given P, find some r such that $\forall P.\phi(r,P) \rightarrow \forall x.P(x)$ holds, and show $\phi(r,P)$.
+Example: Is \emptyset well-founded466?

-$\forall P.\phi(r,P) \rightarrow \forall x.P(x) \text{ holds, and show } \phi(r,P).$ Once again, this method is correct regardless of what φ is.
+Once again, this method is correct regardless of what φ is.
 Forget about induction!
 But how is that possible?
 How is it ensured that only true statements can be proven, if the method is correct for any old φ ?
-The point is this: The method is correct in principle, but it will typically not work unless φ is something sensible, e.g. an induction scheme as in the actual definition of $wf \ (\Rightarrow p.536)$.
+The point is this: The method is correct in principle, but it will typically not work unless φ is something sensible, e.g. an induction scheme as in the actual definition of wf.
 It will not work simply because we will fail to show either $\forall P.\phi(r,P) \rightarrow \forall x.P(x)$ or $\phi(r,P)$.
 466 The definition of wf is: